ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * 'client\_cred\_verify': The use of this parameter is detailed in {{pop}}.

-As a Publisher Client has its own authentication credential to use in a group, it MUST support the client_cred', 'cnonce', and 'client_cred_verify' parameters.
+As a Publisher Client has its own authentication credential to use in a group, it MUST support the 'client_cred', 'cnonce', and 'client_cred_verify' parameters (REQ30).

+For this application profile, the 'creds_repo' parameter is not relevant, since the KDC always acts as repository of the Publishers' authentication credentials.
+Consequently, no encoding is defined for this parameter (OPT6).

+This application profile does not define the functionalities that are implemented at the resource possibly hosted by the Client at the URI indicated in the 'control_uri' parameter (OPT7), if included in the Join Request.

 #### Client Credential in 'client_cred' {#client_cred}